OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 ### Update Visual Studio solution configuration

+The Visual Studio solution will use the Bot Channel Registration, replacing the Bot Framework registration.

 1. In **Visual Studio**, right-click on the project in **Solution Explorer**.

 1. Select **Add > Reference**.